HCPSS/ssmfa/README.md

 ### Building for production

 Once you are happy with your changes you can build production images for deployment.
 Both the client and API have two Dockerfiles; `Dockerfile` and `Dockerfile-dev`.
 Modify the `docker-compose.yml` to build using `Dockerfile`.
-It's important to observe the contenct of `client/src/environments/environment.prod.js` before you build your production image.
-This file was created when the development environment was launched and used the environment variables from `docker.compose.yml`, see `client/docker-entrypoint-dev.sh`.
+It's important to observe the content of `client/src/environments/environment.prod.js` before you build your production image.
+This file was created when the development environment was launched and used the environment variables from `docker-compose.yml`, see `client/docker-entrypoint-dev.sh`.
 You can modify this file manually of course, if there are significant differences between your dev and prod environments.

 ### Contributing